 There might be other legislation in place for specific products and you must make sure that you meet all legal requirements.

-- Complete the application form Application to import pathology specimens into the Republic of South Africa.
+- Complete the application form Application to import pathology specimens and raw meatrials for laboratory of pharmaceutical use into the Republic of South Africa.

 - Attach the research protocol, or a letter explaining the purpose of the importation and giving information about the handling of the imported product, to confirm the following: